microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 ## Design

-The Fast **data grid** component enables a high degree of customizability.
+The Fast **data grid** component is highly customizable.
 In addition to the base css styling that can be applied to the grid and its sub-components, authors can choose the templates applied to grid and header cells on a per column basis using the properties of the associated `ColumnDefinition`.
-Additionally, authors can specify the templates used during the creation of rows and cells from data sources through the item template properties of the grid and row components (`rowItemTemplate` and `cellItemTemplate`).
-Finally, authors can add elements they create and manage themselves through the various element slots.
+Additionally, authors can specify the templates to be used for the creation of rows and cells through the item template properties of the grid and row components (`rowItemTemplate` and `cellItemTemplate`).

+The column layout is controlled by the grid's `grid-template-columns` attribute which maps directly to the css `grid-template-columns` attribute applied within each row (rows use a [css grid display](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) internally).
+Cells within each row are positioned in the row by setting their `grid-column` css attribute to match the index of their associated `columnDefinition` in the `columnDefinitions` array unless there is a custom `gridColumn` value set in the `columnDefinition`.

+Note: using a custom `gridColumn` property allows authors to place cells anywhere in the row, but the order of elements in the dom is what determines the order elements are selected in keyboard navigation.
+The order of cells in the DOM is determined by the order of columns in the `columnDefinitions` property.

+### Component Roles

+`<fast-data-grid>`:
+- Creates grid row elements based on provided data array and adds/removes rows as objects are added/removed from the array.
+- Can create a header row if specified.
+- Sets the column layout properties (`columnsData` and `grid-template-columns`) of each child row and updates them if they are changed.
+- Sets the `row-index` attribute of child rows.
+- Manages keyboard navigation between rows.
+- Supports rendering of slotted elements and will include any slotted row elements in keyboard navigation and column layout updates.

+`<fast-data-grid-row>`:
+- Creates cell elements based on provided column layout properties.
+- Creates header cell elements if specified.
+- Manages keyboarding within the row.
+- Supports rendering of slotted elements and will include any slotted cell elements in keyboard navigation.

+`<fast-data-grid-cell>`:
+- Can render as either a data cell or a header cell.
+- Can render based on a custom template included in the provided `columnDefinition`.
+- Manages keyboard interactions to pass focus in/out of custom cells with focusable elements.
+- Supports rendering of slotted elements.

 ### API